 Divide the depreciable amount by the number of years of the asset's estimated useful life.
 In the previous example, dividing $11,000 by 10 years equals $1,100.
 This amount equals the depreciation expense for one year.
 Divide the result by 12 to determine the monthly depreciation expense.
 In this example, dividing $1,100 by 12 equals $91.67 a month.

-Subtract the asset's salvage value from its book value, the price at which you purchased the asset.
+To use the double-declining method as one of the depreciation calculation methods, first subtract the asset's salvage value from its book value, the price at which you purchased the asset.
 For example, assume you purchase equipment for $8,000 that has a useful life of five years with a salvage value of $500.
 Subtracting $500 from $8,000 equals $7,500, the asset's depreciable amount.

 Calculate the percentage by which the asset depreciates each year.
 Multiply two by the fractional part of the asset's useful life representing one depreciable year.
 In the previous example, multiplying two by 1/5 (one year over the equipment's useful life of 5 years) equals 0.4.